boldrocket/RDNumberPicker/README.md

 ## Known Issues and Future Improvements

-- [ ] Strange rendering behaviour using IB_DESIGNABLE, `renderMask` explicitly called in `prepareForInterfaceBuilder` currently
+- [ ] Strange rendering behaviour using `IB_DESIGNABLE`, `renderMask` explicitly called in `prepareForInterfaceBuilder` to resolve
 - [ ] Configurable sizing, currently each cell is fixed at 50x50
-- [ ] Descending list of numbers to scroll through, if desired
+- [ ] Configurable descending list of numbers to scroll through
-- [ ] Support for variable sized increments, not just 1
+- [ ] Support for variable sized increments, not just ++
 - [ ] Tests!

 ## Author